karly-plutonian/2026-ctf-data-workshop/track-3-pluto/README.md

 <!-- TODO: Flesh out with specific datasets and analysis types once the Pluto workspace is configured -->

-- Access NF Portal datasets via Synapse
+- Search for NF Portal datasets from Synapse in the CTF Pluto workspace
-- Import data into a Pluto workspace
 - Run bioinformatic analyses using Pluto's guided interface
 - Visualize and interpret results